onewalnut/onewalnut.github.io/_pages/about.md

 News
 --------
+* 2021.08: I have a paper accepted for publication in the IEEE Transactions on Vehicular Technology.
+* 2021.06: Our tean have established [an indoor positioning platform](https://www.bilibili.com/video/BV1yq4y1576T?zw) for exhibiting the fusion localiztion algorithm.
 * 2021.04: I establish my own homepage powered by Jekyll & AcademicPages.
-* 2021.08： A paper has been accepted for publication in the IEEE Transactions on Vehicular Technology.

 For more info